BEVTraj: Map-Free End-to-End Trajectory Prediction in Bird's-Eye View with Deformable Attention and Sparse Goal Proposals: Method

 \subsection{Iterative Deformable Decoder}

 The \textit{Iterative Deformable Decoder} predicts and refines the multimodal future trajectory of the target agent based on $\mathbf{B}$ and $\mathbf{C}$, as illustrated in Fig. \ref{fig:figure4}.
 It comprises three sub-modules: \textit{Sparse Goal Candidate Proposal}, \textit{Initial Trajectory Prediction}, and \textit{Iterative Trajectory Refinement}.
-Each module employs deformable attention \cite{deformable} to efficiently process the dense BEV representation.
+Each module employs deformable attention~\cite{deformable} to selectively and adaptively aggregate agent-centric context from the dense BEV representation.
 For simplicity, residual connections, normalization layers, feedforward networks, and some MLP components within the decoder are omitted in the following descriptions.